ilikeorangutans/jackhammer/README.md

 Planned functionality:

+* Write scripts for bash, command line, etc to start Jackhammer
 * Complete file management, that means not just creating files but updating, deleting, potentially moving files (even though I'm not sure if I can determine this from the filesystem)
 * Nicer configuration management and profiles